git-pull/website/consulting/working-for-equity.rst

 - If you were promising, you'd have have funding

   If you want free short-term work and favors, there's a word for that: begging.
   It comes from a position of weakness.
+It doesn't suit you.
 People are going to ask themselves why you're empty-handed.

   If you've proven yourself in business, you *already have* investor connections.
 Your idea and track record is enough to get funding for